php-fig/fig-standards/proposed/event-dispatcher.md

 namespace Psr\EventDispatcher;

 /**
- * A Task whose processing may be interrupted when the task is complete.
+ * A Task event whose processing my be interrupted when a listener has completed processing this event.
  *
  * A Processor implementation MUST check to determine if a Task
  * is marked as stopped after each listener is called.
 If it is then it should